 By Private Taxi

-The best, easiest and most convenient way would be to rent a private taxi for the trip.
+The best, easiest, and most convenient way would be to rent a private taxi for the trip.
 Depending on the type of cab you chose, your total charge for the day would come out to be between Rs.
-2000 to Rs.
-2500 per day.
+4500 for a round trip from Srinagar.

 Your hotel can arrange a taxi to take you to Aharbal waterfall.
 This is what most tourists do.
 Or you can just book one taxi for your entire trip to Kashmir which probably will be the best thing to do.

-For renting a private cab, you can talk to Faisal in Srinagar at 9596410670.
+For renting a private cab, you can talk to Faisal in Kunal @ 9910 402.
 He is a great guy and will be able to get you a cab for the lowest possible price.

 Srinagar to Aharbal Shared Taxi